Keto ice cream sandwiches

 InstructionsThis recipe requires about 5 hours of cooling and freezing.

 Vanilla ice cream

 - In a heavy saucepan, heat the cream and almond milk on low heat, stirring with a wire whisk.
 Add the egg yolks and whip until just frothy.

 - Continue whisking on low heat until the mixture reaches a temperature of 140°F (60°C) or until the mixture thickens and coats the back of a spoon.

 - Add the sweetener to the cream mixture and whisk until well dissolved.
 Add the vanilla and salt.
 Remove from heat and let cool in the fridge.
 While the ice cream mixture cools, make the cookie dough.

 - Remove the ice cream mixture from the fridge and pour it into your ice-cream maker.
 Follow the manufacturer’s directions.
 If you don't have an ice-cream maker, put it the freezer in a freezer-safe container and stir regularly until frozen.

 - In a small bowl, whisk together the almond flour, baking soda, cream of tartar, and salt.
 Set aside.

 - Add the granulated sweetener and melted butter to a large bowl.
-Using an electric mixer, combine together on low speed.
+Using an electric mixer, combine on low speed.
 Mix in the egg and vanilla until combined.
-Add the dry ingredients and mix together over medium speed.
-Stir in the chocolate chips and pecans, until blended together.
+Add the dry ingredients and mix together on medium speed.
+Stir in the chocolate chips and pecans.